-Many people come to God after a life of sin, and it is great that they do come, for Jesus said that He came to save sinners.
-It is better than those who are religious and believe themselves not to need salvation.
-People are saved once they have received the Lord Jesus as their Saviour, yet, people with a difficult past often find themselves struggling to break free from it.
+Many people come to God after a life of sin, This is the best choice they can make, for Jesus said that He came to save sinners.
+Then those who are religious and believe themselves not to need salvation.
+People are saved when they have received the Lord Jesus as their Saviour, yet, people with a difficult past often find themselves struggling to break free from his past.
 The question is, how can a person be free from his past?
 The Word of God gives some important things to consider.

-When we do not understand what position salvation places us in with God, then we will struggle to disconnect from our past.
+When we do not understand the position in which salvation places us with God, we will struggle to disconnect from our past.
 Spiritually, positionally, eternally we are connected to God through salvation.
-Salvation is not a change of life; that is the result of it, but salvation itself is a new life.
+Salvation is not a change of life; although that is the result, Rather, salvation is a completely new life.

 Before we were saved, sin ruled over us to the point of death.
 There was no overcoming it.
-Likewise, grace is ruling now, but grace is not like sin or the law, dictatorial, but grace rules to the extent we submit to it by submitting to Jesus Christ.
+Likewise, grace is ruling now, grace is dictatorial, like sin or the law, though.
+Grace rules to the extent we submit to it by submitting to Jesus Christ.
 Grace comes from Him and will rule us in liberty as we submit to Him.

-When we acknowledge and confess our sin we can continue to walk with the Lord in holiness, but when we embrace sin then we are stuck in it.
+When we acknowledge and confess our sin regularly, we can continue to walk with the Lord in holiness.
+When we embrace sin, we become stuck in sin.
 We all sin, but we must not live-in sin our willingly go into sin.

 When we walk with God in prayer, in His Word, in fellowship we are being purified, and the ways of the old life become undesirable.

-Sometimes we want to purify ourselves, so god will accept us and bless us, but it is God who is holy, and when we spend time in His presence we become holy likewise.
+Sometimes we want to purify ourselves, so God will accept us and bless us, but that does noes not work.
+God, who is holy, and when we spend time in His presence we likewise.
+Become holy

-As long as we spend time in environments that connect us to our past, to sin, to worldliness, we will struggle with leaving our past behind.
+As long as we spend time in environments that connect us to our past, to sin and worldliness, we will struggle with leaving our past behind.
 Christianity is made to be lived in a Christian environment; it is the only place where it functions properly.

-If you implement these things, you will start separating from your past and grow in your Christian faith.
+If you implement these truths, you will start breaking free from your past and start growing in your Christian faith.
 If you have any more questions, please contact us.